 The Power of Generative Design and Additive Manufacturing

 The Airbus project combines generative design and additive manufacturing to showcase the bionic design of the partition.
 This engineering feat may eventually cut production steps in half and increase the materials used in each flight to 95 percent.
-Airbus also incorporated biomimicry to analyze solutions found in nature and adapt them to current biological models to resolve complex engineering challenges.
+Airbus also incorporated biomimicry to analyze natural solutions and adapt them to current biological models to resolve complex engineering challenges.

-The nano level represents common items used as building blocks.
+The nano level represents everyday items used as building blocks.
 During the building process, the engineer works up to the macro level of the various properties.
 It is at this stage that all of the components are able to transform into extraordinary ones.
-A good example is calcium carbonate, a substance that is normally brittle.
+A good example is calcium carbonate, a substance that is usually brittle.
 It toughens in response to where it is in the hierarchal structure.
-These systems can produce extremely complex nanostructures and geometries.
+These systems can produce highly complex nanostructures and geometries.

 Software Program Algorithms

 Before releasing the bionic partition in use today, Airbus engineers relied on software programs to generate thousands of design concept ideas.
-Without the software, engineers can only produce about a dozen design possibilities on their own.
+Without the software, engineers can only independently produce about a dozen design possibilities.
 The program analyzes load-bearing points on the partition and determines which materials to use for its construction.
 In the case of the Airbus partition, the only materials necessary to create it were scandium, aluminum, and magnesium.
 Engineers used slime mold to connect the materials determined by the software program.